 U.S. Embassy Windhoek, Namibia

-The United States participated in the diplomatic efforts to bring about Namibia’s 1990 independence from South Africa and has since provided assistance to improve the well-being of the Namibian people.
+U.S.-Namibian relations are friendly.
+The U.S. participated in the diplomatic efforts to bring about Namibia’s 1990 independence from South Africa and has since provided assistance to improve the well-being of the Namibian people.
 The bilateral relationship is characterized by a shared commitment to democratic principles, including the rule of law and respect for human rights, and has been strengthened through programs to alleviate poverty and promote greater trade ties.
-The United States and Namibia are partners in the effort to improve health services, strengthen education, enhance the judiciary, and expand trade and development opportunities.
+The U.S. and Namibia are partners in the effort to improve health services, strengthen education, enhance the judiciary, and expand trade and development opportunities.

-United States Department of State, Office of the Historian and Bureau of African Affairs.
+United States Department of State, Office of the Historian and Bureau of African Affairs